-10 Clever Storage Ideas for Your Tiny Laundry Room
+10 Clever Storage Ideas for a Small Laundry Room

-Stuck with a super tiny laundry room?
-Make the most of it with these super clever storage ideas.
+Stuck with a small laundry room?
+Make the most of it with these clever and super functional storage ideas.

 Hang a Drying Rack From the Ceiling

 Now that you’ve used all the wall space you can, it’s time to look to the ceiling.
 This is another often overlooked spot in a tiny laundry room that could benefit from something like a drying rack.
 This simple ladder-like drying rack is hung from the ceiling with chains and serves as a spot to hang items to dry or clothing that has been pressed.
 If you hand-wash a lot of your clothing or have delicate items that you don’t put in the dryer, a hanging rack may be a smart investment for you.

 Laundry Room With Adjustable Shelving